-Good Samaritan Society Luther Manor is one of seven nursing homes in Sioux Falls, South Dakota.
-This turns out to be a grade A facility, which is a truly elite grade.
-In fact, we were so impressed with this nursing home that we ranked it as one of the three highest graded nursing homes in Sioux Falls.
+Good Samaritan Society Luther Manor is the only nursing home we identified in Sioux Falls, South Dakota.
+This nursing home turns out to be a grade A facility, which is a very elite score.
+In fact, we ranked this nursing home in the top ten percent of all facilities in the country.
 One of the best aspects of this nursing home's stellar profile is its inspection reports.
 Inspection grades are discussed in the next section.

 Good Samaritan Society Luther Manor